BIRTH OF A CONCEPT

 So yes.
 Bandit’s Bandaid does have a small overhead fee (one of the lowest of any nonprofit, and yes, EVERY nonprofit has overhead expenses that must be paid for).
 But what our clients receive in return far exceeds that cost (and we know that most of our clients will heartily agree).

 APPROVAL PROCESS & GUIDELINES

 Emergency cases always take precedent over non emergencies, no matter the amount of available funds.
-If approved, a pre and post story with photos must be provided for each case.

 - Your dog is attacked & injured by another animal or person.